Efficient $\varepsilon$-approximate minimum-entropy couplings: Introduction

 \section{Introduction}

-The minimum-entropy coupling problem entails the following task: given $m \ge 2$ discrete probability distributions $p_1,\dots,p_m$ over $n$ states each, what is the joint distribution of minimum Shannon entropy whose marginals are the same as the input distributions?
-Alternatively, this can be viewed as a coupling that maximizes mutual information, since $I(X;Y) = H(X)+H(Y)-H(X,Y)$.
+The minimum-entropy coupling problem entails the following task: given $m \ge 2$ discrete probability distributions $p_1,\dots,p_m$ over $n \ge 2$ states each, what is the joint distribution of minimum Shannon entropy whose marginals are the same as the input distributions?
+For $m=2$, this can alternatively be viewed as a coupling that maximizes mutual information, since $I(X;Y) = H(X)+H(Y)-H(X,Y)$.

 While \textit{maximizing} the entropy of the coupling is simple (the joint distribution where variables are independent), \textit{minimizing} the entropy is a concave minimization problem that is typically more challenging (e.g. \cite{cardinal2008tight}).
-Indeed, the minimum-entropy coupling problem is NP-hard \cite{kovavcevic2012hardness}, yet is a fundamental task in information theory with numerous applications that motivate the study of polynomial-time approximation algorithms.
+Indeed, the minimum-entropy coupling problem is strongly NP-hard \cite{kovavcevic2012hardness}, yet is a fundamental task in information theory with numerous applications that motivate the study of polynomial-time approximation algorithms.